francois-gm/go-kabk/2023-2024-go4-thesis-assignment/02a-html-boilerplate/README.md

-# A HTML boilerplate
+# Starting right (with a HTML boilerplate/starterkit)

-In order to support good working practices, how about starting with a 'boilerplate'?
-Within that folder you'll find two boilerplates, one that is only html and another one with an additional CSS boilerplate.
-You'll also find a more 'experimental' styled page based on the boilerplate.
+To support good working practices, let's make sure we have the same foundation.

+Within this page, you'll find two options, one that has only html elements, and another one with an additional an CSS starter stylesheet.

 ## Why a boilerplate?

-Because some elements might not deserve to be rethought of, conceptually (ie standardized things that never/barely change in time).
+- Because some *standards* don't need to be thought, and don't change.
-Because the more you'll work on your project, the more working with a simple and ordered file system appears beneficial.
+- And because the more you'll work on your project, the more having a some order becomes beneficial.

 ## About the folder's structure

-Since you'd likely benefit from avoiding having endless unordered files of various levels on importance all over, I propose the following:
+Your website folder will include several files and sub-folders.
+With a few, it's fine, but the bigger it gets, the more it becomes important to have a logical way to order all that.

+For your **website ressource**, let's order them in this sub-folder:
 `/assets/..`

 This folder contains elements required for your website to run.
 These elements are likely to be required on **all** your pages.
 Inside this folder, you can find a /css subfolder, a /fonts subfolder, a /images subfolder and a /js subfolder.
 `/content/..`
 Put your images, videos, files, etc there...

-Your pages (index.htm but also other pages) can stay on the top level of your folder.
+Your pages (index.html but also other pages) can stay on the top level of your folder.

-## HTML boilerplate
+## The HTML boilerplate

 For the **HTML** boilerplate, here are the following components: